 This Horst Educational Oil Gas Schematic Illustration was created by John Perez Graphics and Design, LLC.
 This is for the oil and gas industry.
 This oil and gas schematic illustration is available for license! – EG1

-This Horizontal Shale Drilling Oil Gas Schematic was created by John Perez Graphics and Design, LLC.
-This drilling geology illustration is for the oil and gas industry.
-This oil and gas graphic is available for license!
+This Vertical Production Oil Gas Illustration was created by John Perez Graphics and Design, LLC.
+This schematic illustration is for the oil and gas industry.
+This oil and gas illustration is available for license!

 The Horizontal Shale Multilateral Drilling & Fracking schematic was created by John Perez Graphics & Design, LLC.
 It shows multilateral drilling and fracking.